hamishgibbs/pull_facebook_data_for_good/README.md

 ### Usage

-Currently functional for Mobility and Colocation datasets only.
+Currently functional for Mobility, Population, and Colocation datasets only.

 Download colocation data:
 ```shell